nickincardone/catan-counter/README.md

 # Catan Counter Chrome Extension

 A Chrome extension that automatically tracks game state for Settlers of Catan games played on [colonist.io](https://colonist.io).
-The extension monitors chat messages and maintains a real-time count of resources, development cards, dice rolls, and player statistics.
+The extension monitors chat messages and maintains a real-time count of resources, development cards, dice rolls, and player statistics using advanced probabilistic variant tracking.

 ## Features